chippygames/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal1.md

       <ol>
         <li>idea</li> some people might not like the idea of not being able to personalise their workspace
         <li>idea</li> There is a lack of privacy when using hotdesks some workers may not like that
-        <li>idea</li> you havw to accomadate to people with some disabilities.
+        <li>idea</li> you have to accomadate to people with some disabilities.
       </ol>
     </td>
   </tr>